Frequently Asked Questions

 You need to trust the software that you use, especially for something as important and as personal as chat.

-We aim to build trust with you through our software design decisions, like how we’ve open sourced privacy critical portions of our codebase for you to inspect and self-host, and how we’ve developed Beeper as an extension of an open source chat protocol.
+We aim to build trust with you through our software design decisions, like how we've open sourced privacy-critical portions of our codebase for you to inspect and self-host, and how we've developed Beeper as an extension of an open source chat protocol.

-Also, we’re proud of our simple, transparent business model - we sell an optional paid subscription and use the profit from that to offer a free plan, which expands the addressable market for our paid subscription plan.
-This means our business is aligned with the long term interests of everyone who uses Beeper.
+Also, we're proud of our simple, transparent business model - we sell an optional paid subscription and use the profit from that to offer a free plan, which expands the addressable market for our paid subscription plan.
+This means our business is aligned with the long-term interests of everyone who uses Beeper.

 Beeper Cloud backs up an encrypted copy of all your Beeper Cloud chat history on Beeper servers.
 This allows you to install Beeper on a new device and view your entire past chat history.
 All messages and attachments (like videos and images) stored on Beeper servers, whether sent and received on end-to-end-encrypted chat networks, are secured using zero-access encryption.

-All messages are encrypted using your public key and can only be decrypted locally on your device(s) using Recovery Code (a private key) that is created when you first create a Beeper account.
+Your data is encrypted using your public key and can only be decrypted locally on your device(s) using Recovery Code (a private key) which is created when you first create a Beeper account.
 This code is never transmitted to Beeper.

-Self-hosting is an option for users who would like the benefits of a unified chat inbox, but prefer not to use Beeper’s hosted web service.
-We have open sourced all of our bridges on github.com/beeper.
-Instructions for self-hosting are available here https://github.com/beeper/bridge-manager, and a simple-to-use site is available: https://self-host.beeper.com.
+All of our bridges are open source.
+Instructions for self-hosting are available here.
 We do not provide technical support for self-hosting, but you may ask questions in the community chat #self-host:beeper.com

 See our Privacy Policy for more details on how we collect and use personal information.